Johnny Kidd (singer): Biography

 "Shakin' All Over" marked the peak which Kidd would not reach again.
 Future records did not fare as well in the charts.
-In 1961 Cattini, Caddy and Gregg left the band and would later play for Joe Meek in The Tornados.
+In 1961, Cattini, Caddy and Gregg left the band and would later play for Joe Meek in The Tornados.
 Kidd now assembled a new band of Pirates.
 Johnny Spence was now added to bass, Frank Farley to drums and later Mick Green would become guitarist.
 The band now toured extensively throughout England and into Europe.
-Adopting a more beat-influenced style, the group reached the No. 4 in the UK Singles Chart with "I'll Never Get Over You"; and split chart action with The Searchers with "Hungry For Love" (No. 20) in 1963; both songs were penned by Gordon Mills.
-In time a stage act had also emerged with Kidd and the Pirates dressed as actual pirates.
+Adopting a more beat-influenced style, the group reached the No. 4 in the UK Singles Chart with "I'll Never Get Over You"; and split chart action with The Searchers with "Hungry for Love" (No. 20) in 1963; both songs were penned by Gordon Mills.
+In time, a stage act had also emerged with Kidd and the Pirates dressed as actual pirates.
 Kidd donned an eye-patch and carried a cutlass which he would swing around on stage, and high kick in time with the music of the band.
-By 1964 the British Invasion was taking shape and Kidd was left in the shadows.
-Kidd had another new group by this stage "The New Pirates", but recordings had now become covers of R&B and pop songs.
-By 1966, it would seem that Kidd was on the verge of a re-emergence but this was soon to be cut short.
+By 1964, the British Invasion was taking shape and Kidd was left in the shadows.
+Kidd had another new group by this stage, "The New Pirates", but recordings had now become covers of R&B and pop songs.
+By 1966, it seemed that Kidd was on the verge of a re-emergence but this was soon to be cut short.

+Death

-Kidd died at age 30 in 1966, in a motor car collision on the A58, Bury New Road, Breightmet, Bolton, Lancashire (Greater Manchester since 1974), around 2 am on 8 October.
-The Ford Cortina in which he was travelling as a passenger had a head-on collision with a Mini, driven by trainee accountant Peter Metcalfe.
-Metcalfe's 17-year-old girlfriend, Helen Read, of Tottington, Lancashire (Greater Manchester since 1974), also died in the accident; they were returning from a 21st birthday party.
-The New Pirates' bassist Nick Simper, who later became an original member of Deep Purple, was also in the car with Kidd, but he suffered only some cuts and a broken arm.
+At approximately 2 am on 8 October 1966, Kidd died in a car crash on the A58 at Breightmet in Lancashire.
+The Ford Cortina in which he was a passenger had a head-on collision with a Mini.
+The passenger in the Mini also died.
+The Pirates' bassist, Nick Simper, was also in the car with Kidd, and sustained cuts and a broken arm.

 Kidd was cremated at Golders Green Crematorium, London.